CarsonWebster/cookie-isle/workers/newsletter-signup/README.md

 - Email validation prevents malformed input
 - Google Apps Script handles authentication to Sheets automatically
 - No API keys or service account credentials to manage
+- Unsubscribe tokens are HMAC-signed to prevent tampering
+- Unsubscribe URLs are permanent per subscriber (same URL works for all their emails)